Business Rules Engine vs. Workflow Engine: A Comparison

-When you purchase a new smartphone with a popular e-commerce retailer like Amazon, it kickstarts a series of workflow processes which starts with order placement to shipping details, payment, and timely delivery.
+When you purchase a new smartphone with a popular e-commerce retailer like Amazon, it kickstarts a series of workflow processes that start with order placement to shipping details, payment, and timely delivery.

 A typical workflow process will look like this.
 The visual workflow editor used by popular software programs makes it easy for non-tech savvy users to utilize a workflow engine.

-Traditionally, businesses relied on manual papers, invoices, and files to carry out a workflow which later evolved into spreadsheets and e-mails.
-A modern workflow engine also known as a workflow management software helps reduce human errors, easy to keep track of and is cost-efficient.
+Traditionally, businesses relied on manual papers, invoices, and files to carry out a workflow that later evolved into spreadsheets and e-mails.
+A modern workflow engine is also known as workflow management software helps reduce human errors, is easy to keep track of, and is cost-efficient.